anon-aimc/finetuning23/README.md

 (coming soon) get the package from the Releases tab

+right now, you need to build the Max object yourself and try the help patch in the `help` folder.
+Full compiled & documented release coming very soon!

 ## training your own model

 clone into `Max 8/Packages`, fetching submodules: